zixingjiang/zixingjiang.github.io/_pages/about.md

 You are welcome to collect my [curriculum vitae](/cv/) and view my [previous and ongoing projects](/projects/).

-> I'm actively looking for research-oriented postgraduate (Ph.D./M.Phil.) opportunities related to "medicine + robotics".
+> I'm actively looking for research-oriented postgraduate (Ph.D./M.Phil.) opportunities related to "robotics + medicine".
 Please feel free to [contact me](mailto:119010130@link.cuhk.edu.cn) if I get your interest!

 # Research Interests